persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - click on the Finish button

-      - widget with a progress bar appears at the bottom of the tree view
+      - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'

+      - click on the 'Run' button

     - a new model appears in the tree view